alsenet-labs/mrz-scanner/README.md

 ```
 # Quickstart

+## Online demo

+The online demo is at https://alsenet-labs.github.io/mrz-scanner/dist/index.html (nothing is uploaded)

-## Web
+## From filesystem
-You can build the scripts, start a web server and open a browser, with eg:
+The code is "same-origin friendly".
+That means it can be run in the browser from the filesystem (no web server required), with eg:

+### The prebuilt version
 ```
 git clone https://github.com/alsenet-labs/mrz-scanner
-cd mrz-scanner
-npm start
+xdg-open mrz-scanner/dist/index.html
 ```

-The code is now "same-origin friendly".
-That means it can be run in the browser from the filesystem (no web server required), with eg:
+### Rebuild and run the static version with
 ```
 git clone https://github.com/alsenet-labs/mrz-scanner
 cd mrz-scanner